Penistone: Religion

-Radio station
+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter.

-Penistone has its own radio station.
-Penistone FM, formed in 2005, is a not-for-profit community radio which broadcasts on 95.7 FM.
+Local radio stations are BBC Radio Sheffield on 104.1 FM, Capital Yorkshire on 105.6 FM, Heart Yorkshire on 106.2 FM, Hits Radio South Yorkshire on 102.9 FM and Penistone FM, formed in 2005, a not-for-profit community radio which broadcasts on 95.7 FM.
 Ofcom granted it a licence to broadcast in December 2007.
-Test transmissions began in May 2009 and the station was officially launched in June 2009, with its licence running for five years.
-The licence was renewed for a further five years, to finish in June 2019.
+Test transmissions began in May 2009 and the station was officially launched in June 2009.

 Penistone is also served by commercial radio station Dearne FM, which broadcasts to Barnsley, Penistone and the Dearne Valley areas in South Yorkshire on the dedicated frequency of 97.1 FM.
 Test transmissions started in September 2003 on both 97.1 and the Barnsley and Dearne Valley frequency (102.0) before the station's official launch on 5 October 2003.

+The town is served by the local newspaper, Barnsley Chronicle.